Querent-ai/querent-docs/querent/docs/get-started/agn_quickstart.md

 ---
-title: Build Attention Fabric for Exploration Geology using Standalone R!AN
+title: Getting Started with R!AN: Building an Attention Fabric for Exploration Geology
-sidebar_position: 5
+sidebar_position: 2
 ---

 ### Introduction

-Welcome to R!AN (Real-time Information Aggregator Network), a standalone application designed to build attention fabric for exploration geology.
-This guide will walk you through the steps to use R!AN effectively, from launching the application to utilizing its advanced features for data discovery and analysis.
+Welcome to R!AN (Real-time Information Aggregator Network), a standalone application designed to help you build a data fabric for exploration geology or any other domain-specific data.
+This guide will walk you through the steps to effectively use R!AN, from launching the application to utilizing its advanced features for data discovery and analysis.

 ### **Launching the Application**

-When you first launch the R!AN application, you will see the Dashboard page, which provides an overview of the application's functionalities and real-time statistics.
+After installing R!AN, launch the R!AN application to get started.
+You will see the Dashboard page, which provides an overview of the application's functionalities and real-time statistics.

 #### Dashboard Overview
-The Dashboard page is the main landing page of the R!AN application.
-It gives users a quick glance at the current status and key metrics of their data processing activities.
-The page is divided into several sections:
+The Dashboard is your main hub in R!AN, giving you a quick glance at the status of your data processing activities.
+It is divided into several sections:

   ![r!an dashboard](../assets/get-started/example/dashboard.png)

-- **Total Events Graph**: A real-time graph showing the number of events released over time in seconds.
-This helps users monitor the activity and flow of data within the application.
+- **Total Events Graph**: Displays a real-time graph showing the number of events processed over time, helping you monitor data flow within the application.

-- **Pipeline Stats**: A detailed summary of the data pipeline's status, including:
+- **Pipeline Stats**: Summarizes key metrics of your data pipeline, including:

 1. Total Documents processed
 2. Total Events